atbcb/ICTTestingBaseline/docs/11Forms.md

 Review form instructions for completeness and programmatic association to their inputs.
 Enter erroneous inputs and review error notifications provided to the user.

 ## Limitations, Assumptions, Exceptions
-* Read-only (e.g. pre-filled) form fields cannot be modified but receive keyboard focus and are selectable.
+* Read-only (e.g. pre-filled) form fields receive keyboard focus and are selectable but cannot be modified.
 These must be labeled and programmatically determinable.
-* Disabled input elements do not receive keyboard focus, cannot be modified and cannot be selected.
+* Disabled input elements do not receive keyboard focus, cannot be selected, and cannot be modified.
 These are not included in this test.

-## Selector (Identify Content)
+## Selector (Identify Content) for 3.3.2, 1.3.1
 1. Find all form input components.
-Examples include buttons, text fields, radio buttons, checkboxes, multi-select lists (combo boxes).
+Examples include buttons, text fields, radio buttons, checkboxes, multi-select lists.
-1. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, error messages, error correction suggestions, etc.
+1. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.

 ### Test for 3.3.2
-1. Check that the labels and instructions for each control in a form are adequate for users to know what input data is expected and errors are minimized.
+1. Check that the labels and instructions for each form input minimize errors and are adequate for users to know what input data is expected.
-#### Test Results for SC 3.3.2
+#### Test Results for 3.3.2
 * If any of the above checks fail, then SC 3.3.2 and this baseline fail.

 ### Test for 1.3.1
-1. Check that each form field/control is programmatically related to all its relevant instructions and cues (textual and graphical), including groupings, order of completion, special conditions or qualifiers, input formatting, etc. Check that the accessible name and accessible description are adequate.
+1. Check that the combination of the accessible name and accessible description is adequate for each input field and includes all relevant instructions and cues (textual and graphical).
 Reference [HTML Accessibility API Mappings 1.0](https://www.w3.org/TR/html-aam-1.0/#input-type-text-input-type-password-input-type-search-input-type-tel-input-type-url-and-textarea-element) for details on techniques that contribute to the computation of the accessible name and accessible description.
-#### Test Results for SC 1.3.1
+#### Test Results for 1.3.1
 * If any of the above checks fail, then SC 1.3.1 and this baseline fail.

-#### Tests for SC 3.3.1
-### Selector (Identify Content)
+## Selector (Identify Content) for 3.3.1, 3.3.3
-1. Input fields with automatic error detection
+1. Input fields with automatic error detection and notification

-### Test Instructions
+### Tests for 3.3.1
 1. Enter incorrect values in input fields in order to trigger automatic error detection that result in error notifications.
-Examples of form fields that have expected inputs include
+Examples include but are not limited to:
    * required fields
-   * date format
+   * date (format)
-   * state abbreviations in an address
+   * state (abbreviations in an address)
    * password
 1. If an input error is automatically detected, check the error notification:
-   1. the user is made aware of the error, whether immediately upon shifting focus away from the item in error or when trying to submit the form.
+   1. the user is made aware of the error (whether immediately upon shifting focus away from the item in error or when trying to submit the form)
    1. the error is described to the user in text, and
    1. the item that is in error is identified in text
 Note: The above may be accomplished by using a combination of methods, such as
    * shifting focus to an error message informing the user that the previous field needs to be corrected and describing the error.
    * refreshing the page upon form submission, then listing the error descriptions and locations at the top of the page.

-#### Test Results for SC 3.3.1
+#### Test Results for 3.3.1
 * If any of the above checks fail, then SC 3.3.1 and this baseline fail.

-#### Tests for SC 3.3.3
+### Tests for SC 3.3.3
-### Selector (Identify Content)
-1. Enter incorrect values in each input fields in order to trigger and display error information (there may be multiple error conditions).
-Determine instances where an input error is automatically detected and suggestions for correction are known.

-### Test Instructions
-1. Check that error notifications include instructions on how to correct errors, if ....
+1. Review error notifications provided.

-1. If an input error is automatically detected and suggestions for correction are known, check whether providing those suggestions would jeopardize the security or purpose of the content.
+1. Check that additional guidance (e.g., suggestion for corrected input) is provided on how to correct errors for form fields that would not jeopardize the security or purpose of the content.
-   1. If yes, move to the next element to test.
-   1. If no, check that these suggestions are provided to the user using a conformant method.

-##### Test Results for SC 3.3.3
+#### Test Results for SC 3.3.3
-* If check 1a fails, then the content fails this SC.
+* If any of the above checks fail, then SC 3.3.3 and this baseline fail.

-#### Tests for SC 3.3.4
-### Selector (Identify Content)
+## Selector (Identify Content) for 3.3.4
-1. Find Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses.
+Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses.

-### Test Instructions
+### Tests for 3.3.4
+1. Complete the form fields and attempt to submit.
-1. Check that at least one of the following is true, that the user is made aware of it, and that it is not difficult to accomplish:
+1. Check that at least one of the following is true:
    1. Reversible: Submissions are reversible.
    1. Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
    1. Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

-##### Test Results for SC 3.3.4
+#### Test Results for SC 3.3.4
-* If none of the above are true, then the content fails this SC.
+* If any of the above checks fail, then SC 3.3.4 and this baseline fail.

-## Baseline Requirement Outcome
-* If no content fails, then the content passes the Baseline Requirement

 ## Advisory: Tips for streamlined test processes
 * Re-displaying the form and indicating the fields in error within the form is insufficient to meet this requirement.
 The user should not need to search through the form to find where errors were made.